API Security Best Practices: A Direct Technical Breakdown

 });

-The password max length of 64 isn't arbitrary, by the way. bcrypt has a maximum input length of 72 bytes.
-If someone sends a 10,000 character password, some bcrypt implementations will silently truncate it, which means the first 72 bytes become the actual password and the rest is ignored.
-Other implementations might hang trying to hash the whole thing.
-Either way, cap it.
+Password max length of 64 isn't arbitrary. bcrypt has a maximum input length of 72 bytes.
+Send a 10,000 character password and some bcrypt implementations silently truncate it โ first 72 bytes become the actual password, rest ignored.
+Others might hang trying to hash the full input.
+Cap it.

-A flat rate limit across your entire API is better than nothing, but it's not much better.
-Your login endpoint and your public search endpoint have completely different threat profiles.
-A brute force attack against login needs maybe 5-10 requests per minute to be dangerous.
-A search endpoint getting 200 requests a minute from a power user is normal behavior.
+A flat rate limit across your entire API is better than nothing.
+Not much better, though, I think.
+Login endpoint and public search endpoint have completely different threat profiles.
+Brute force against login needs maybe 5-10 requests per minute to be dangerous.
+Search endpoint getting 200 requests per minute from a power user is normal.

-If you apply the same limit everywhere, you either make it too tight for normal usage or too loose for sensitive endpoints.
-You have to scope your limits by route.
+Same limit everywhere: too tight for normal usage or too loose for sensitive endpoints.
+Scope limits by route.

 import rateLimit from 'express-rate-limit';